Golden spiral for five golden circles and the golden section in the pentagon

 For its part, the suitably rotated five-step spiral reaches in the polygons in scale φ² to every fourth golden circle, both as tangent to the fourth following side on the five of the concave pentagon, and the fourth vertex of the convex.
 I am not looking for further possible combinations.

-All that has a beginning has an end, but not the spiral
+has an end, but not the spiral

 It is here meaningful to recall that the first factor which potentially distinguishes the circle from the spiral is that while the circle can assume an indeterminate number of measurements of the radius and the circumference, giving rise to an infinite quantity of circles different from each other, the spiral is only one, not subject to any type of enlargement or differentiation, except in the apparent visual angle of a circumscribed section of it.